adopted-ember-addons/ember-sortable/README.md

 ### Disabling Drag (Experimental)
 `sortable-item` (component and modifier) exposes an optional `disabled` (previously `isDraggingDisabled`) flag that you can use to disable reordering for that particular item.
+Disabling and item won't prevent it from changing position in the array.
+The user can still move other non-disabled items to over it.

 This flag is intended as an utility to make your life easier with 3 main benefits:

 1. You can now specify which `sortable-item` are not intended to be draggable/sortable.
 2. You do not have to duplicate the `sortable-item` UI just for the purpose of disabling the `sorting` behavior.
 3. Allows you to access the entire list of `models` for your `onChange` action, which can now be a mix of sortable and non-sortable items.